Fish Photos, Fishing Info, Angling, Catching Fish, Cooking Fish

 Seafood Information

-Seafood Industry Links
+Seafood Industry Resources

 Barracouta (Thyrsites atun) Photographs and Information

-Baracouta are also known as 'couta and snoek (South Africa) and Sierra (South American waters)
+Barracouta are also known as 'couta and snoek (South Africa) and Sierra (South American waters)

 The barracouta is frequently referred to as 'couta.
 It also has several other colloquial titles, including "pick-handle", "axe-handle" and "hammer-handle", all of which refer to its shape.
 In some areas its South African name of "snoek" or "snook" is also used.

-An excellent sporting fish which will have a go at anything that sparkles and will jump clear of the water chasing lures which are trolled behind boats.
+Barracouta are an excellent sporting fish which will have a go at anything that sparkles and will jump clear of the water chasing lures which are trolled behind boats.

 It is abundant in the southern hemisphere, ranging widely from southern Australia, both islands of New Zealand (where is is particularly plentiful) south of Cook Strait, South Africa, Argentina and Chile.

 It is related to the great mackerel family and its allies.
 It is an important commercial fish.
-The Barracouta is a pelagic fish, travelling in schools and has been known to grow to a length of 1.5 metres, although an average size is around 1 metre and weighing 2.5kg.
+The Barracouta is a pelagic fish, traveling in schools and has been known to grow to a length of 1.5 metres, although an average size is around 1 metre and weighing 2.5kg.
 It has an elongated, compressed body which is covered with minute, easily dislodged scales.

 This slim, needle-toothed fish is usually dark, steely-blue or green along the top of the back and bright, metallic silver on the flanks and belly.
 There is a distinct black patch near the leading edge of the long, relatively high first dorsal fin.
 The forked tail is dark, often black.
 Barracouta are sometimes confused with the tropical barracuda.
 However, beyond vague similarities in body shape and teeth, the two have little in common and are unrelated.